Ranger Support Grants

 Please note – Ranger Support Grants 2021 are now closed for applications.
 We will be in touch with all applicants in due course.

-Grants are available for projects that directly support the work and livelihoods of Rangers.
+Grants were available for projects that directly support the work and livelihoods of Rangers.
 All proposals will be evaluated by a TGLF and IRF appointed committee based on funding priorities, funds available and quality and quantity of projects submitted.
 Proposals that support Rangers through the COVID-19 pandemic will be looked upon favourably.

 TGLF Ranger Support Grants aim to fund projects in the following focus areas:

 - Emergency Response – Providing emergency support for Rangers affected by COVID-19.
 Funding will be awarded to projects that support Rangers through livelihood/salary support (full, half and quarter salary support available), expenses for medical treatment or the purchase of Personal Protective Equipment (PPE) such as masks, gloves and cleaning products to ensure Rangers stay safe while on patrol and in communities.
 Support may also be sought for medical, food and accommodation support for Rangers affected by environmental and social crises (unrelated to COVID-19).

 - Train – Projects that support the training, upskilling and education of Rangers.

 - Equip – Projects that provide Rangers with the equipment they need to conduct their role safely, efficiently and sustainably.
 This may include uniforms, hygiene products, tools and survey equipment.
 Please note PPE equipment to prevent the spread of COVID should be considered as an “Emergency Response” project.